fearlessfrog/MSFS_Universal_Announcer/generated.md

 This feature works seamlessly with the Roles system - if Auto Roles is enabled, it will automatically populate the role assignments based on the airline's country.
 You can still manually override these selections if desired.

 **Note**: Auto Roles requires the airline to be identified (via SimBrief or manual override) and a matching voice to be available for that country/locale in your selected TTS provider.
-You enabled this feature in the Generated tab.
+You enable this feature in the Generated tab as disabled by default.

 ## 'Replace existing .ogg' Automatic Generated Mode